xieyying/deephalo/README.md

 ---

-*For methodology details and validation datasets, see [Methods](#).*
+*For methodology details and validation datasets, see [Methods](bioRxiv 2025, 2025.08.11.669588).*

 ## Where to get it？
-The source code is hosted on GitHub at: https://github.com/xieyying/DeepHalo
+The source code is hosted on GitHub at: https://github.com/xieyying/deephalo

-Binary installers of DeepHalo are available at the Python Package Index (PyPI).
+Binary installers of deephalo are available at the Python Package Index (PyPI).

 ## Dependencies
 - pandas ==  2.0.3